 Step 5.
 Final Legal Review.
 Next, proposed amendments are reviewed by the Office of General Counsel.
-If necessary, and in consultation with the responsible executive, a proposed amendment is revised based on legal input from the Office of General Counsel.
+If necessary, and in consultation with the responsible executive, a proposed amendment is revised based on legal analysis from the Office of General Counsel.
 A proposed amendment that has received a final legal review and is endorsed by the responsible executive is forwarded for final approval.

 Step 6.
-Final Approval.
-Finally, proposed amendments are reviewed by the Executive Policy and Standards Committee (EPSC).
+EPSC Approval.
+Proposed amendments are reviewed by the Executive Policy and Standards Committee (EPSC).
 The EPSC may request changes to the policy or seek further executive-level advisory input on the UPSM amendment as deemed necessary.
-Ultimately, the EPSC recommends that an amendment to the UPSM be approved or rejected.
-The President must approve all amendments to the UPSM in order for them to be final.
+The EPSC may recommend that an amendment to the UPSM be approved, rejected, modified, or discussed further.